lukemorton/pieces/README.md

 [![Code Climate](https://codeclimate.com/github/drpheltright/pieces/badges/gpa.svg)](https://codeclimate.com/github/drpheltright/pieces)
 [![Test Coverage](https://codeclimate.com/github/drpheltright/pieces/badges/coverage.svg)](https://codeclimate.com/github/drpheltright/pieces/coverage)

-This gem will take your HTML and CSS components and compile them into a static site.
+Pieces is a gem that will take your HTML and CSS components and compile them into a static site or styleguide.

  - <h5>Build static sites and blogs</h5>
  - <h5>Produce styleguides for your rails applications</h5>
  - <h5>Mock up designs</h5>

-With pieces, you define the view of your application with components.
+With Pieces, you define the view of your application with components.
 Even your layout is just another component.

 ### Installation

-If installing pieces into a rails app, add it to your Gemfile:
+If installing Pieces into a rails app, add it to your Gemfile:

 ``` ruby
 gem 'pieces'